bioinformatics-core-shared-training/Using_Git_with_R/Practical2.md

 ![ss8](Screenshots/SS8_small.png).
 3. Create a .R or .Rmd file to work on.
 You can download/upload or cut and paste the Example.Rmd from the 'git_in_R' repository or create your own.
-Save your file in Rstudio and then go to the Tools menu and select the version control option to bring up the Rstudio git interface (You may be asked for a password - this should be the password for the computer you are on).
+Save your file in Rstudio and then go to the Tools menu and select the version control - 'commit' option to bring up the Rstudio git interface (You may be asked for a password - this should be the password for the computer you are on).
 ![ss3](Screenshots/SS3_small.png)

 ![ss4](Screenshots/SS4_small.png)